Mini Histeria

-Rolando Fuentes Romero (born May 5, 1982) is a Mexican Luchador enmascarado better known under the ring name Mini Histeria.
+Rolando Fuentes Romero (born May 5, 1982) is a Mexican professional wrestler, better known under the ring name Mini Histeria.
 Fuentes works for Lucha Libre AAA Worldwide (AAA) in their Mini-Estrellas division.
-Fuentes is the son of Luchador Rocco Marvin and the brother of Ricky Marvin.
+Fuentes is the son of professional wrestler Rocco Marvin and the brother of Ricky Marvin.
 He previously worked as Rocky Marvin. winning the Mexican National Mini-Estrella Championship under that name.
 As Mini Histeria he is part of Los Mini Vipers along with Mini Abismo Negro and Mini Psicosis.
-Working in the Mini division does not necessarily mean that Fuentes has dwarfism as several short wrestlers work in the "Mini" division, including Rolando Fuentes.
+Working in the Mini division does not necessarily mean that Fuentes has dwarfism as several short professional wrestlers work in the "Mini" division, including Rolando Fuentes.

 Professional wrestling career

 Rolando Fuentes Romero was trained for his professional wrestling career by his father Rocco Marvin, making his debut on April 7, 1996.
 He initially wrestled as a Mini-Estrellas known as Pequeño Cochisse, a Mascota version of Gran Cochisse.
 Fuentes wrestled on the Independent circuit as Pequeño Cochisse from his debut in 1996 until 1997.